no-name83/crawler-hunter/README.md

 Stable tag: 1.0
 License: GPL2

-It is a simple but effective plugin.
+It is a simple but effective wordpress plugin.
 Stops spam bots by checking browser content.
 You can also add an ip address to the blacklist.

 == Description ==